Boutique & Romantic Hotels in Rabat-Salé, Morocco

 European and Muslims authorities continued to attempt to control the pirates over many years, but the Republic of Bou Regreg did not collapse until 1818.
 The French invaded Morocco in 1912 and established a protectorate.
 When Morocco achieved independence in 1956, Mohammed V, the then King of Morocco, chose to have the capital remain at Rabat.

-Romantic Hotels in Rabat-Salé
+Boutique Hotels and Places to Stay in Rabat-Salé

 Romantic & boutique hotels by city in Rabat-Salé